emsilver987/Reinforcement-Learning-Algorithms/readME.md

 ## Author

-This project was completed as part of Purdue's Artificial Intelligence course (CS450/CSCI 4870).
+This project was completed as part of Purdue's Artificial Intelligence course (CSCI 4870).